 Learning can take place at work, through internships and work placements, on campus and online.
 You’ll gain the qualifications you need and be ready to work when you graduate.

 While PTEs usually offer certificates and diplomas, some larger PTEs also offer degrees.

-PTEs are not state-funded but all the qualifications they offer are approved by the New Zealand government and listed on the New Zealand Qualifications Framework.
+All the courses offered by PTEs are approved by the New Zealand government and listed on the New Zealand Qualifications Framework.

 English language study and foundation programmes